akshantchaudhary09/sorting-visualizer/README.md

 # sorting-visualizer

-Visualizes different sorting algorithms using rectangles and a variety of colors.
+Visualizes different sorting algorithms using rectangular bars and a variety of colors.

 # Steps to run the app